 Sales of substantial amounts of our ordinary shares, or the perception that these sales could occur, could adversely affect prevailing market prices of our ordinary shares and could impair our future ability to obtain capital, especially through an offering of equity securities.
-Assuming that the underwriters do not exercise their option to purchase additional ordinary shares with respect to this offering and assuming no exercise of options outstanding following this offering, we will have an aggregate of 14,887,237 ordinary shares outstanding upon the closing of this offering based upon the number of outstanding shares as of December 31, 2017.
-Of these shares, 11,681,965 ordinary shares will be freely tradable without restriction or further registration under the Securities Act, unless owned by "affiliates" (as that term is defined under Rule 144 of the Securities Act, or Rule 144), who may sell only the volume of shares described below and whose sales would be subject to additional restrictions described below, or purchased by certain existing investors and their affiliated entities who are subject to lock-up agreements.
+Assuming that the underwriters do not exercise their option to purchase additional ordinary shares with respect to this offering and assuming no exercise of options outstanding following this offering, we will have an aggregate of ordinary shares outstanding upon the closing of this offering.
+Of these shares, the ordinary shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, unless purchased by "affiliates" (as that term is defined under Rule 144 of the Securities Act, or Rule 144), who may sell only the volume of shares described below and whose sales would be subject to additional restrictions described below, or purchased by certain existing investors and their affiliated entities who are subject to lock-up agreements.

-3,205,272 ordinary shares will be held by our existing affiliates and will be deemed to be "restricted securities" under Rule 144.
+The remaining ordinary shares will be held by our existing shareholders and will be deemed to be "restricted securities" under Rule 144.
 Subject to certain contractual restrictions, including the lock-up agreements described below, restricted securities may only be sold in the public market pursuant to an effective registration statement under the Securities Act or pursuant to an exemption from registration under Rule 144, Rule 701 or Rule 904 under the Securities Act.
 These rules are summarized below.
 Sales of these shares in the public market after the restrictions under the lock-up agreements lapse, or the perception that those sales may occur, could cause the prevailing market price of our ordinary shares to decrease or to be lower than it might be in the absence of those sales or perceptions.